 As part of the course I have to choose a theme and keep a sketchbook to inspire my final project, which I have yet to decide on.
 After much thought I have chosen trees as I just love them.

+This week we learnt about the traditional British craft of rag rugging.
+Rag rugging is the process of using strips of fabric, usually old clothes or oddments of fabric, to make a rug using a variety of techniques.
 In Victorian times rugs would be made from old clothing, usually out of necessity to reuse what they had.
 These would move around the house until finally they had fallen to bits.
 This is why there are very few examples of old rag rugs today although evidence has been found of rag rugs being made and used in Celtic and Viking homes.
 It was in America, most recently, that rag rugging was recognised as an art form and now the techniques are used to create not only rugs but cushions and even jewellery.

 There are many different techniques used to rag rug, many being specific to certain parts of England, but generally these are either hooked and prodded.
 The hooked technique uses a long strip of fabric and a hook, for example a crochet hook, to hook the fabric through the holes of your base fabric creating a lumpy, bobbly texture.
 The prodded technique involves using much smaller pieces of fabric and then poking them through the holes, creating a shaggy texture to the rug.
 In the north of England proddy tools where often made form an old dolly peg with one leg sharpened.